intel/he-toolkit/QUICK_START.md

 ```
 ### Run one of the examples

-### Step 1: Running on example
+### Step 1: Running an example
-User can run many example commands by typing the command.
+Example programs can be run using the appropriate command.
 For instance,
 run_lr_example : will run the Logistic Regression example program.
 run_query_example: This will run a Secure Query example allowing users to query
 on a database of the 50 U.S. States.